ipinfo/node/README.md

 </details>

 #### Best practices

 Each `lookup` method will throw an error when the lookup does not complete successfully.
 A program that performs a lookup should catch errors unless it is desirable for the error to bubble up.
-For example, if your program is performing a lookup to find the country code of an IP:
+For example, if your program is performing a lookup to find the country code of an IP you can return "N/A" when catching an error.

 ```typescript
 const countryCode = ipinfoWrapper